Search this Blog

 Gideon and all the people who were with him rose early and encamped beside the spring of Harod.
 And the camp of Midian was north of them, by the hill of Moreh, in the valley.
 (Judges 7:1, ESV) There are few Bible … Continue reading

-Posted in Interesting places to visit, Israel, Short videos, travel
+Posted in Interesting places to visit, Israel, Short videos, Travel

 Tagged Gideon, harod, Spring